 I had concerns about my Caesars Diamond status membership which is only good on a yearly basis.
 The Total Rewards system automatically downgrades its members' status every January 1st unless the standard 15,000 Tier Credits are reached.

 In the case of the FoundersCard, I wasn't sure what would happen to my account and if it didn't get automatically renewed back to Diamond, I would be disappointed.
 I reached out to FoundersCard support and spoke with Shannon who assured me of the following:

 We have enjoyed the partnership with Total Rewards for a few years now.
 The contract is up for renewal each year in January, and if it is renewed, they will extend the “valid through” date of your Diamond upgrade through FoundersCard.
 While we aren't allowed to guarantee this contract will be renewed next year, we don't anticipate any changes to the program.

 Please let me know if you have any further questions.
 Have a great day.

-While I felt a bit uneasy that there was a chance the contract would not be renewed, that wasn't the case so my account was upgraded back to Diamond within days and I was able to redeem the perks at CES 2017.
+While I felt a bit uneasy that there was a chance the contract would not be renewed, that wasn't the case so my account was upgraded back to Diamond within days and I was able to redeem the perks at both CES 2017 and CES 2018.